turgu1/ESP-IDF-InkPlate/README.md

 (May, 5, 2021)

 (Not ready yet...)
+Version 0.9.5:

-Version 0.9.5: Added InkPlate-6PLUS support: Screen, Touch Screen, Back Light.
-Some code refactoring in drivers.
+- Added InkPlate-6PLUS support: Screen, Touch Screen, Back Light.
+- Some code refactoring in drivers.
+- I2C speed lowered to 400Khz instead of 1Mhz.

 (March 4, 2021)